top of page

 Kennedi Bryant, originally from Manchester, TN, has called Chattanooga home since 2016.
 She earned a Bachelor’s of Music with a Concentration in Music Therapy from the University of Tennessee at Chattanooga.
 Music therapy combines Kennedi’s two biggest passions: music and helping others.
 Her primary instrument is voice, and she also plays the guitar, ukulele, and piano.

-Kennedi’s music therapy clinical experiences include providing services to older adults with Parkinson’s disease, adolescents with various special needs, adults with IDD, and children with ASD and varying diagnoses.
+Kennedi’s music therapy clinical experiences include providing services to older adults with Parkinson’s disease or dementia, adolescents with various special needs, adults with IDD or Mental Health Disorders and Substance Use Disorders, and children with ASD and varying diagnoses.
 She completed her six month clinical internship at In Harmony Pediatric Therapy in Woodstock, GA working mostly with individuals under 20 years old with a variety of diagnoses, including ASD.

 FAQs